 furniturelink gives some practical examples of "interesting" uses of regional wood species (below) to inspire designers and manufacturers to search out local materials that the competition usually ignores.

-Many of us have retain the images of North American and tropical clearcut wastelands caused by commodity species extraction.
-In contrast a 2008 report concludes that, with the exception of Washington State, hardwood growing stock in the United States more than doubled since 1952 and increased by 28 per cent since 1987, and selective logging accounts primarily for the harvesting of North American hardwoods.
-Ironically, the American Hardwood Export Council, with a mandate not to promote domestic manufacturing, commissioned the report (PDF).
+Many of us have retained the images of North American and tropical clearcut wastelands caused by commodity species extraction.
+The 2008 report Assessment of Lawful Harvesting and Sustainability of US Hardwood Exports, by Seneca Creek Associates, concludes that, with the exception of Washington State, hardwood growing stock in the United States more than doubled since 1952 and increased by 28 per cent since 1987, and selective logging accounts primarily for the harvesting of North American hardwoods.
+(1)

 Manufacturers need credible chain-of-custody monitoring of their raw wood supplies to help consumers identify furniture made of sustainably harvested materials.
 The Forest Stewardship Council (FSC), a respected organization overseeing ethical wood harvesting, provides an online database of approved suppliers.